 Why won’t Teams let me download a file?

 Microsoft Teams may not allow you to download a file if you don’t have permission for the same.
 This can also happen due to a network or browser issue.
 If you’re using the Teams Desktop app, the ‘The file didn’t download‘ error may occur if the file path consists of an apostrophe (‘) character.

-If Microsoft Teams is not downloading any files, you can fix this issue and successfully download the file using the following solutions:
+If Microsoft Teams is not downloading or showing any files, you can fix this issue and successfully download the file using the following solutions:

 - Check for file permissions.

 - Check for invalid characters in the file path.

 - Use a different version and then try.

 Let us see these in detail.

 Sometimes the shared file can only be opened and viewed by the recipient.
 If you’re not able to download the file, chances are, the file is being shared with Restrict View permission.
 Ask your IT/Office 365 admin to check whether you have permission to download the file.
 If not, you may request the file owner for permission to resolve the file download issue.

 2] Check for invalid characters in the file path